Unfinished creative work: Modern recordings

 Several artists have found that some of their studio work have been leaked onto the Internet before their album has been completed.
 System of a Down's 2002 follow-up to Toxicity, untitled at the time, was leaked onto the Internet as MP3 files.
 When the album was released under the title Steal This Album! the songs were significantly different from the work-in-progress, with different titles, lyrics and even melodies.
 There were some reports that the changes were a direct result of negative feedback about the leaked material.

 Some artists will try to ensure that their work is completed (as much as possible) before their health prevents them from continuing.
 Johnny Cash, aware of his failing health, made sure that he recorded the vocals for 60 more songs, with the music being completed after his death.
-These songs were compiled by producer Rick Rubin and released posthumously as American V: A Hundred Highways and American VI.
+These songs were compiled by producer Rick Rubin and released posthumously as American V: A Hundred Highways and American VI: Ain't No Grave.
 However, not all artists get the chance to complete their work before their death, and the recordings that are made public may be somewhat different from what had originally been intended.
 From a Basement on the Hill by Elliott Smith was released posthumously in 2004 with comments from the initial album producer saying that "[t]he record he would have delivered would [have] had more songs, would have had different mixes and [been] a little more in your face".

 Richard Carpenter released several tracks decades after his sister Karen died in 1983, leaving a multitude of unfinished work.
 One track, released on the "Interpretations" compilation album in 1995, included Karen's lead vocal for the song "Tryin' to Get the Feeling Again" which had previously been recorded and released by Barry Manilow.
 The lead had been lost for years on a mislabelled tape.
 Strings, piano, and backup singers were added to the sound of Karen's lead vocal, while Richard left the sound of her turning the lead sheet over in the finished product.
 Another track was Karen's cover "The Rainbow Connection", which had been written by Kenny Ascher and Paul Williams for Jim Henson to sing as Kermit the Frog in The Muppet Movie (1979).
 Recording it only a year later, Richard claims that Karen just did not like the song and that was why it was omitted from their 1981 album, Made in America.
 A toy piano, choir, and strings were added against Karen's vocals.
 The song was released in 2001 on the album As Time Goes By, considered the final studio album of the duo.